Building Science Digest

 From speed and scale to labor challenges and the growing demand for efficiency, our guests break down the opportunities and hurdles shaping this space.
 We explore: - Why offsite is more than just modular homes - How labor shortages affect the built environment - The role of technology and automation in scaling production - Lessons from global leaders and what North America can learn - The balance between design flexibility, cost, and speed Whether you’re a contractor, architect, or building science enthusiast, this episode delivers practical insights and future-focused perspectives on where construction is headed.

-Thursday Sep 18, 2025
+Sep 18, 2025

 What exactly is a “cool roof,” and why are building codes and communities across the country paying so much attention to them?